brianLeeson/CIS322-proj5-leaflet-map/README.md

-# Project 4:  Brevet time calculator with Ajax
+# Project 5: Leaflet Map

-### This repo was modified from a cloned repo written by:
+### This repo was modified from a cloned and then gutted repo written by:
 ### Brandon Sov , bhs@cs.uoregon.edu ###

 ##Description##